-Students who wish to submit a petition must follow this process with a deadline of Friday, January 17, 2020 for the Spring 2020 term:
+Students who wish to submit a petition must follow this process with a deadline of Friday, August 28, 2020 for the Fall 2020 term:

 Complete the petition form including a clearly articulated, written rationale for enrolling in more than 18 hours, along with an academic plan.
 (If you matriculated to Rice in the Fall 2015 semester or before, please click here.)